inesc-id/BibTrek/db/README.md

   (a) First be sure to install maven on your computer.
 If you have not already install it, here is the download link https://maven.apache.org/download.cgi
   (b) To run the demo Java app open a terminal window

+# Future Work

+Even though this is a demo this has some bugs that I would like to see fixed.
+Right now the focus should be the following bug:

+- We can do a SQL Injection (in this case a NoSQL Injection ba-dum-tss) when we are querying the database with the current types of queries.
+Instead of adding the user input has a "String composition" we should add the user input as $parameters.
+An example is given in this link <https://neo4j.com/developer/java/>.
+The way they use *$message* field in the code snippet should be the way that we should be querying the example database.

+# Running the application

+To run the application simply use the command below in the db/ directory:

+    mvn clean
+    mvn compile
+    mvn install